This all-butter sourdough shortcrust pastry is flaky and tender.

 Sourdough Shortcrust Pastry Method

-In a large bowl add the flour, salt and sugar (if using) and stir them together.
+In a large bowl add the flour, salt, and sugar (if using) and stir them together.
 Chop the cold butter into small cubes and add them to the flour.
 Cut the butter into the flour with a pastry cutter, until it resembles coarse bread crumbs.
 A few larger pea-sized pieces in there are good too.
 If at any point the butter begins to melt, place the bowl in the fridge or freezer to cool it down.

 Make a well in the middle of the flour mixture and add in the sourdough starter.
 Use a fork to combine it and add in ½ a tablespoon of cold water at a time to form a thick dough.
-It needs to hold together well but not be wet or sticky.
+It needs to hold together easily but not be wet or sticky.

 Tip the dough onto a lightly floured bench and gently form it into a mound.
 Don’t over knead it.
 Cut the mound into two and form each piece into a disc.
 Wrap the dough discs in cling wrap or beeswax wraps to stop them from drying out and chill them in the fridge for 4 hours or up to 3 days.
 Letting the dough chill for at least 4 hours will let the sourdough starter begin to ferment the flour in the pastry which will help make it tender.